Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Introduction (Problem Motivation and Literature Review)

-Such situation arises even in high dimensional Euclidean space, not to mention the non-flat Lie groups.
+The issue of normalizing constant is significant for distributions in Lie groups.
 The integral on Lie groups w.r.t its volume measure, though well-defined, most often is computationally intractable.
 Even the most widely-used, well-behaved probability families on Lie group have an intractable normalizing constant.
-For example, von Mises-Fisher distribution (vMF) \cite{downs1972orientation} and Bingham distribution \cite{hoff2009simulation, khatri1977mises} on \(\SO(N)\), whose normalizing constants are hypergeometric functions of the parameters, are widely used in pose estimation or rotation estimation with uncertainty \cite{deng2022deep,gilitschenski2020deep,peretroukhin2020smooth,prokudin2018deep} and Bayesian attitude estimation \cite{lee2018bayesian,wang2021matrix}.
-The Riemannian normal distribution \cite{pennec2006intrinsic}, with a highly intractable normalizing constant, is popular in probabilistic principle geodesic analysis (PPGA) \cite{zhang2014bayesian,zhang2013probabilistic,zhang2019mixture}.
+For example, von Mises-Fisher distribution (vMF) \cite{downs1972orientation} and Bingham distribution \cite{hoff2009simulation, khatri1977mises} on \(\SO(N)\), whose normalizing constants are hypergeometric functions of the parameters, are widely used in pose estimation or rotation estimation with uncertainty \cite{deng2022deep,gilitschenski2020deep,peretroukhin2020smooth,prokudin2018deep} and Bayesian attitude estimation \cite{lee2018bayesian,wang2021matrix} and many others.
+The Riemannian normal distribution \cite{pennec2006intrinsic}, with a highly intractable normalizing constant, is encountered in probabilistic principal geodesic analysis (PPGA) \cite{zhang2013probabilistic,zhang2019mixture}.
 The one-axis model on special Euclidean group \(\SE(3)\)\cite[Ch.
-6]{ley2018applied}, for modeling the rigid body motion \cite{oualkacha2012estimation}, has an intractable normalizing constant as it contains a vMF component.
+6]{ley2018applied}, for modeling the rigid body motion \cite{oualkacha2012estimation} contains a vMF component.
+These are just a few examples where intractability of the normalizing constant is encountered.